 Our next example is a college D1 athlete who has to live in the dorms as a part of his scholarship.
-He is probably too tall for the twin XL dorm bed and he’s in need of some good sleep after his four hour long practice days.
+He is probably too tall for the twin XL dorm bed, and he’s in need of some good sleep after his four-hour-long practice days.
 Because he’s a big dude, most beds are going to feel on the softer side, because he’s going to sink down into the mattress more.
 This guy might want to look for a firm mattress, especially if he sleeps on his back.
 Here’s our list of the best mattresses for heavy and overweight people.

 If you’re a body type that’s somewhere in the middle, you can choose the firmness level of your bed at your own discretion.

 Most mattresses don’t come with machine washable covers, unfortunately.
 If you’re concerned about stains or spills (coffee while studying in bed, anyone?) we recommend getting a mattress protector off Amazon.
-That will keep things worry free, and can also protect against extra wear and tear on your bed, which will prolong the life of your mattress and protect your warranty.
+That will keep things worry-free, and can also protect against extra wear and tear on your college bed, which will prolong the life of your mattress and protect your warranty.
 If you think a mattress with a machine washable cover sounds cool, check out Yogabed or Novosbed.

 Almost every online mattress brand will offer totally free shipping.
 The bed shows up in a box that’s about 4 feet tall.
 All you do is remove the packaging and let the bed inflate, which usually only takes a few minutes.